dcoffin88/unlimited-onlyoffice-package-builder/README.md

 Now you can find and replace the following:

-- Find all the `@@ACME@@` strings and replace them to your branding (no spaces or fancy characters).
-Example: `acme`.
-This will be used for both Git tags and Debian package suffix.
 - Find all the `@@OOBUILDER@@` strings and replace them to your docker enabled user.
 Example: `oobuilder`.
 - Given a **x.y.z.t** version that you want to build: ( Example: `8.1.2.3` )
   - Find all the `@@VERSION-X.Y.Z@@` strings and replace them to **x.y.z**.
 Example: `8.1.2`